 Conclusion

 BMI is a valuable tool for quickly assessing weight categories and potential health risks.
-While it has its limitations, understanding how to measure and interpret BMI can help you make informed decisions about your health.
+While it has its limitations, understanding how to measure and interpret Body Mass Index can help you make informed decisions about your health.

 FAQs